-\textbf{Data.} The ACIC 2016 dataset collection \citep{dorie2019automated} consists of 77 semi-synthetic datasets ($n = 4802, d_y=82, d_x=82$) with varying degree of overlap and \CDPOs entropy.
+\textbf{ACIC 2016 datasets.} The ACIC 2016 dataset collection \citep{dorie2019automated} consists of 77 semi-synthetic datasets ($n = 4802, d_y=82, d_x=82$) with varying degree of overlap and \CDPOs entropy.
 Here, we do not have access to the ground-truth \CDPOs but only a sample from the POs joint distribution.
-Thus, the only viable evaluation metric is log-prob, and we can only evaluate models that provide explicit conditional density (namely, only CNFs).

-\textbf{Setup.} As noted in the last remarks of Sec.~\ref{sec:gdr-learners}, when $V = X$ and the model classes for the nuisance functions and target models coincide, the IPTW-learners and our \GDRlearners are equivalent.
-Thus, our \GDRlearners are only guaranteed to outperform IPTW-learners, when the target model class is restricted (see Sec.~\ref{sec:gdr-learners}).
-To simulate this, we conducted experiments in two settings: \emph{(a)~full}, where the target model is only smoothened with EMA of model weights (as in all the other experiments), and \emph{(b)~linear}, where the target model is artificially restricted to one linear layer in the conditioning hypernetwork.

-\textbf{Results.} We demonstrate aggregated results in Table~\ref{tab:res-acic-perc} and full results in Fig.~\ref{fig:res-acic-full} in Appendix~\ref{app:experiments}.
+Thus, the only viable evaluation metric is log-prob, and we can only evaluate models that provide explicit conditional density (namely, only CNFs). \textbf{Setup.} As noted in the last remarks of Sec.~\ref{sec:gdr-learners}, when $V = X$ and the model classes for the nuisance functions and target models coincide, the IPTW-learners and our \GDRlearners are equivalent.
+Thus, our \GDRlearners are only guaranteed to outperform IPTW-learners when the target model class is restricted (see Sec.~\ref{sec:gdr-learners}).
+To simulate this, we conducted experiments in two settings: \emph{(a)~full}, where the target model is only smoothened with EMA of model weights (as in all the other experiments), and \emph{(b)~linear}, where the target model is artificially restricted to one linear layer in the conditioning hypernetwork. \textbf{Results.} We demonstrate aggregated results in Table~\ref{tab:res-acic-perc} and full results in Fig.~\ref{fig:res-acic-full} in Appendix~\ref{app:experiments}.
 Here, in the \emph{(a)~full setting}, our \GDRlearners perform similarly to the IPTW-learners as they both are Neyman-orthogonal.
 However, in the \emph{(b)~linear setting}, only our \GDRlearners are Neyman-orthogonal (as the target model is restricted), and they outperform both the plug-in and the IPTW-learners in the majority of the runs.
 Notably, our \GDRlearners rarely outperform RA-learners (even though RA-learners are not Neyman-orthogonal), which can be expected.
 The main reason here is that our \GDRlearners learners are only guaranteed to be \emph{quasi-oracle efficient wrt. $L_2$-norm} and not wrt. the log-prob, which is used in this benchmark (log-prob tends to overestimate the support of the distribution and may assign large negative values due to outliers).
 Still, our \GDRlearners are highly effective against plug-in and IPTW-learners in the restricted target model setting.